 - MET SO 204 Contemporary Social Problems

 - MET SO 207 Sociology of Minority Groups

 - MET SO 300 Applied Social Science Theory

 - MET SO 335 Technology, Environment, and Society

 - MET UA 301 Introduction to Urban Affairs

-Additional courses may be chosen with academic counselor’s approval.
+Additional courses may be chosen with the department chair’s approval.

-Three courses (12 credits) from any department, with at least one at the 300 level or higher, selected with the advice and approval of the Criminal Justice Advisor, to supplement the curriculum and allow students to develop further specialization in such areas as computer sciences, foreign languages, psychology, sociology, and other closely related areas.
+Three courses (12 credits) from any department, with at least one at the 300 level or higher, selected with the advice and approval of the department chair, to supplement the curriculum and allow students to develop further specialization in such areas as computer sciences, foreign languages, psychology, sociology, and other closely related areas.